top of page

 Pan

-Inspired by a section of horned, burl hard oak, Pan is the Greek god of shepherds and flocks, mountains, hunting, and rustic music.
-He is most depicted as having the hindquarters, legs, and horns of a goat, with the upper body and hands of a man, resembling a faun.
+Inspired by a section of horned, burl oak, Pan is the Greek god of shepherds and flocks, mountains, hunting, and rustic music.
+Depicted with hindquarters, legs, and horns of a goat, and the upper body and hands of a man, he resembes a faun.
 The god Pan is portrayed as the personification of the entire cosmos, embodying both the lower animal nature as well as the higher spiritual nature of humanity.

 Amalthea